algosup/2023-2024-project-3-virtual-processor-team-5/Specifications/functionalSpecification.md

 The virtual processor will be equipped to handle a custom assembly language.
 This language will be designed to be **simple** and **intuitive**, allowing for easy comprehension and execution.
 The language will be fully detailed in this section, including **instructions**, **operations**, and **syntax**.

+🔥 You can find a detailed description of the assembly language in the [Assembly Language Specification](../Documentation/AssemblyLanguageSpecification.md)

 ### 6.1.
 Instructions

 The assembly language designed for the Virtual Processor will include a set of fundamental instructions.
 These instructions form the core functionality of the language, enabling basic programming operations.
 The instruction set is designed to be minimal yet sufficient for a wide range of tasks.
 Key aspects include: